 2. Registering as a user

 2.1.
 Registration is free of charge and is a requirement for the use of certain WIDU functionalities.
-In particular, the user must create a profile and submit a project proposal in order to be able to apply for a WIDU subsidy to start up new or expand existing small businesses in Ghana or Cameroon.
+In particular, the user must create a profile and submit a project proposal in order to be able to apply for a WIDU subsidy to start up new or expand existing small businesses in participating African countries.

 2.2.
 Users must be legally competent natural persons, meaning they must be at least 18 years of age.

 2.3 Users from the African Diaspora in Germany register as ‘diaspora supporters’ and entrepreneurs in Africa register as ‘entrepreneurs’.

 2.4 A diaspora supporter and an entrepreneur who already know each other or are in contact can apply with a joint project in Africa for a WIDU subsidy including accompanying local coaching.

 2.5.
 When registering, the user must make accurate and truthful statements, particularly about their identity and age.

 2.6 Persons who are participating or have participated in the development and maintenance of the WIDU Platform are excluded from use.
 Employees and relatives of employees working in the GIZ programme ‘Employment promotion in the informal sector in Africa by leveraging diaspora money transfers (WIDU Platform)’ are also excluded from applying for a WIDU subsidy.

 2.7 GIZ has the right to refuse to open additional accounts for the same person.
 If a person uses duplicate accounts, GIZ may close them at its discretion.